The former soccer star looks to end the chasm between esports and traditional sports with his London esports outfit.

 He revealed that the work of Beckham at Guild esports would be to help shape the coaching program that will be used at the academies, and that they are glad to have him mentor and inspire players of the younger generation.

-Esports has become one of the spectator sports with the highest popularity on earth, and the growth will continue for the foreseeable future, as the sector becomes more accessible and increasingly exciting.
+Esports has become one of the spectator sports with the highest popularity on earth, and the growth of esports will continue for the foreseeable future, as the sector becomes more accessible and increasingly exciting.
 He concluded by saying that Guild is eager to be very impactful in the future of this community that is growing very fast.